MrDAndersen/ffwebscrape/README.md

 # ffwebscrape

 This package allows users to scrape projected stats from several sites that have publicly available projections.
-Once data is scraped the use can then use functions within the package to calculate projected points and produce rankings.
+Once data is scraped the user can then use functions within the package to calculate projected points and produce rankings.
 The package relies heavily on the vocabulary from the `tidyverse` and users will better be able to use the package if they familiarize themselves with the `tidyverse` way